-Geotube dewatering tubes are used for sludge dewatering projects of all sizes and there is good reason - simplicity and low cost.
+Geotube dewatering tubes, sometimes known as geobags, are used for sludge dewatering projects of all sizes and there is good reason - simplicity and low cost.

 There are no belts, gears, or complicated mechanics.
 Geotube containers use an engineered textile that is designed for dewatering of high moisture content sludge and sediment.
 They are available in many sizes, depending on your volume and space requirements.

 Geotube systems can even be mounted in mobile roll-off containers that can be transported around your property as necessary.
 It's one of the most versatile dewatering technologies available.
 And one of the most effective.

 Standard tube sizes are available but they can be manufactured to suit project requirements.

 Geotube dewatering containers are supplied to site and placed into position.
 Sludge which is treated with specialist polymers is then pumped into the containers and the clear effluent water is then drained leaving the solid remains within the container.
 When full the containers can be disposed at a landfill or the solids removed and land-applied.